Lex Calpurnia de repetundis: The law

 The lex Calpurnia established the first permanent court (lat.: quaestio perpetua) called into session every year, one of the most important innovations in the history of Roman law.
 It was presided by the peregrine praetor—the praetor who dealt with matters involving non-Roman citizens (lat. peregrinus: foreigner).
 The peregrine praetor de facto became a city praetor like the urban praetor, as this new responsibility forced him to remain in Rome during his office.
 The lex Calpurnia also created a jury, another innovation in the Roman legal system; Piso was perhaps inspired by similar jury courts in Greece, such as in Rhodes.
 The jurors had to be drawn exclusively from the Senate.
 The procedure to select the jurors is unknown; they could have been chosen freely by the peregrine praetor, or picked from a shortlist.
 The court could only prosecute senators.

 Little is known on the details of the law, especially its proceedings and who could use it.
 One main problem is that only Roman citizens could make accusations before the court.
 Several theories have been made by modern scholars to explain how provincials could still sue former officials.
 Michael Crawford suggests that a temporary citizenship could be given to provincials for the time of the trial, but the majority of modern scholars consider that they had to be represented by Roman patrons who acted on their behalf.
-The scope of the law was furthermore very limited, as it only dealt with the recovery of property.
-No provision was made against enslavement or massacre, as Galba did against the Lusitanians in 150.
+Moreover, the law's reach was quite restricted, focusing solely on charges of extortion and the return of property.
+It failed to address issues such as enslavement or massacre, like the actions taken by Galba against the Lusitanians in 150.
 Moreover, guilty officials could only be sentenced to refund the damage they caused; no penal sentences could be pronounced.

 In order to explain the lex Calpurnia's mildness, Erich Gruen has suggested that Piso wished to strengthen the power of the Senate over the tribunes of the plebs and the popular assembly.
 Indeed, as with the previous ad-hoc courts, a criminal trial started under the lex Calpurnia could not be vetoed by a tribune of the plebs, and its verdict could not be appealed, which therefore massively increased the influence of the senate.